jsa4000/Getting-Started-GitHub/02_BASIC_WORKFLOW.md

 ###1.1 Creation

-In order to create a new branch, be sure you pull the changes from the _upstream_ to your master one, if it needs to be up to date.
+*In order to create a new branch, be sure you pull the changes from the _upstream_ to your master, if it needs to be up to date.*

 Firstly, create a branch on your local machine and switch to it.
 There are several ways to create them: